moq-wg/moq-transport/draft-ietf-moq-transport.md

 If 0, then the Largest Group ID and Largest Object ID fields will not be present.

-* Largest Group ID: the largest Group ID available for this track.
+* Largest Group ID: The largest Group ID available for this track.
 This field is only present if ContentExists has a value of 1.

-* Largest Object ID: the largest Object ID available within the largest Group ID for this track.
+* Largest Object ID: The largest Object ID available within the largest Group ID for this track.
 This field is only present if ContentExists has a value of 1.

+* Subscription Parameters: Optional key-value pairs formatted as described in
+{{params}}.

+### Subscription Parameters  {#subscription-parameters}

+SUBSCRIBE_OK may contain zero or more parameters describing either the properties of the track, or the properties of an individual subscription.

+The following property is defined in this document:

+MAX_CACHE_DURATION: An integer expressing a number of milliseconds.
+If present, the relay MUST NOT start forwarding any individual Object received through this subscription after the specified number of seconds has elapsed since the beginning of the Object was received.

 ## SUBSCRIBE_ERROR {#message-subscribe-error}